 Instructions

-• Preheat oven to 375°F with rack in centre of the oven. *If your baking pan is dark grey or black, reduce the oven temperature to 360F.
+- Preheat oven to 375°F (non-convection) with a rack in the centre of the oven. *If your baking pan is dark grey or black, reduce the oven temperature to 360F.

-• Grease a 9-inch round cake pan or springform pan and line bottom with a round of parchment paper and grease the parchment. *If you have both pans, opt for the springform pan, for easiest removal of the cake.
+- Grease a 9-inch round cake pan or springform pan and line bottom with a round of parchment paper and grease the parchment. *If you have both pans, opt for the springform pan, for the easiest removal of the cake.

 Notes